1892 United States presidential election: Republican Party nomination

-Benjamin Harrison's administration was widely viewed as unsuccessful, and as a result, Thomas C. Platt (a political boss in New York) and other disaffected party leaders mounted a dump-Harrison movement coalescing around veteran candidate James G. Blaine from Maine, a favorite of Republican party regulars.
-Blaine had been the Republican nominee in 1884 when he lost to Cleveland.
+Harrison's administration was widely viewed as unsuccessful, and as a result, Thomas C. Platt (a political boss in New York) and other disaffected party leaders mounted a dump-Harrison movement coalescing around veteran candidate James G. Blaine from Maine, a favorite of Republican party regulars.
+Blaine had been the Republican nominee in 1884, losing to Cleveland.

-Privately, Harrison did not want to be renominated for the presidency, but he remained opposed to the nomination going to Blaine, who he was convinced intended to run, and thought himself the only candidate capable of preventing that.
-Blaine, however, did not want another fight for the nomination and a rematch against Cleveland in the general election.
+Privately, Harrison did not want to be renominated for the presidency, but he remained opposed to the nomination of Blaine, who he was convinced intended to run, and thought himself the only candidate capable of preventing that.
+But Blaine did not want another fight for the nomination and rematch against Cleveland in the general election.
 His health had begun to fail, and three of his children had recently died (Walker and Alice in 1890, and Emmons in 1892).
 Blaine refused to run actively, but the cryptic nature of his responses to a draft effort fueled speculation that he was not averse to such a movement.
-For his part, Harrison curtly demanded that he either renounce his supporters or resign his position as Secretary of State, with Blaine choosing the latter a scant three days before the National Convention.
-A boom began to build around the "draft Blaine" effort, with supporters hoping to cause a break towards their candidate.
+For his part, Harrison curtly demanded that he either renounce his supporters or resign as secretary of state, with Blaine doing the latter a scant three days before the National Convention.
+A boom began to build around the "draft Blaine" effort, with supporters hoping to cause a break toward their candidate.